 Post readers respond.

-The next edition of the Post will be published on October 19.
+The next Post will be published on February 21.

 Subscriptions to the Bass Coast Post are free.
 Subscribe here for a weekly update list.